 - The auditor will keep you informed of the progress of the audit and will notify you if the audit must be extended.

 - The auditor will complete the audit as quickly as possible.

 - If applicable, the auditor will give you a draft assessment and complementary documents.
 He or she will then explain the proposed amendments and answer any questions you may have.

-- You will be given 21 days to respond to the draft assessment, after which the auditor will examine your comments and explain the rest of the process.
+- You will be given 21 days to provide any new information to the auditor that could affect the draft assessment, after which the auditor will examine the new information and make any necessary adjustments, including any refunds.

 - The auditor will notify you once your file has been closed.
 If he or she discovered any anomalies, recommendations will be made regarding changes to be made in the future.